phac-nml/biohansel/docs/source/user-docs/usage.rst

 SNV k-mer schemes can be created for use by the tool or the included 33 bp k-mer SNV subtyping schemes for Salmonella enterica subsp. enterica serovar Heidelberg and Enteritidis genomes developed by Genevieve Labbe et al. can be used for analysis of Salmonella WGS data.

 BioHansel can be installed with Conda, pip, or within an existing Galaxy infrastructure.
-View the `install guide`__ of your preferance for additional details.
+View the `install guide <../installation-docs/home.html>`_ of your preferance for additional details.

 Requirements and Dependencies
 -----------------------------